Collaborative Design Part 1: Optimizing PCB Design in Teams

 It’s pretty rare nowadays to see an electronic design project done entirely by a single person, or even by a small, centralized team.
 More commonly, a large team of designers and engineers stretched out across the globe are working together to meet this goal.
 And as you can guess, coordinating and collaborating on a single design this way is no small task.
 The question is: how do we cut through the practical barriers to allow true design collaboration?

 To clarify, true collaboration means that designers are able to work together on a single project as they choose, whether this is in parallel across different areas of a design, or in tandem, comparing and merging as necessary to complete a single product.
-Of course, realizing true collaboration requires a set of capable tools, which are characterized by some notable features: visibility, differencing, and merging.
+Of course, realizing true collaboration requires a set of capable tools, which are characterized by some notable features: visibility, differentiation, and merging.

 The obvious analogy for this is a map showing the locations of various people.
 In place of a map however, we have a high-level view of the design project, and instead of each person’s location, we have the changes they’ve made to the design.
 The usefulness of this feature in a collaboration tool is entirely dependent on just how responsive it is.
 Do designers see others’ changes in real-time?
 Or only after committing their own changes to the final design?